hannesdelbeke/brain/PKM/webmention.md

 You post a comment on your own site, and ping a service to let another site know you commented on their site.
 The comment doesn't live on an external site.

-TLDR: UX needs to be smoother for mass adoption. without adoption this isn't usefull.
+TLDR: UX needs to be smoother for mass adoption. without adoption this isn't useful.

 PRO
 - you own your data